 - 17 CCR 1219.

-See also Davenport v.
-Department of Motor Vehicles, previous endnote (“We conclude that the Department may rely on that presumption to show that such test results were obtained in compliance with statutory and regulatory requirements.
+- Davenport v.
+Department of Motor Vehicles (1992) 6 Cal.
+App.
+4th 133. ("We conclude that the Department may rely on that presumption to show that such [DUI blood] test results were obtained in compliance with statutory and regulatory requirements.
 This presumption affects the burden of proof (Evid.
 Code, § 660) and in the absence of contradictory evidence is alone sufficient to support a finding.
 Indeed, under Evidence Code section 606, the licensee has the burden of proof of demonstrating that there was an official failure to comply with applicable statutory and regulatory requirements.")

-- 17 CCR 1219.1(g)(2) -- Whenever a sample is requested by the defendant for analysis and a sufficient sample remains, the forensic alcohol laboratory or law enforcement agency in possession of the original sample shall continue such possession, but shall provide the defendant with a portion of the remaining sample in a clean container together with a copy or transcript of the identifying information carried on the original sample container.")
+- 17 CCR 1219.1(g)(2). ("Whenever a sample is requested by the defendant for analysis and a sufficient sample [of the blood drawn in the DUI blood test] remains, the forensic alcohol laboratory or law enforcement agency in possession of the original sample shall continue such possession, but shall provide the defendant with a portion of the remaining sample in a clean container together with a copy or transcript of the identifying information carried on the original sample container.")